TheCedarPrince/thecedarprince.github.io/notes/08052021202559-bundles-grouping.md

++++
-@def title = "What Are Bundles or Groups?"
-@def slug = "08052021202559-bundles-grouping"
-@def tags = ["apcd", "bundles", "groups", "groupers", "definition", "archive"]
-@def description = "Explaining what bundles or groups are in the context of All-Payer Claims Databases"

-@def rss_title = "What Are Bundles or Groups?"
-@def rss_description = "Explaining what bundles or groups are in the context of All-Payer Claims Databases"
-@def rss_pubdate = Date(2021, 8, 5)
+title = "What Are Bundles or Groups?" slug = "08052021202559-bundles-grouping" tags = ["apcd", "bundles", "groups", "groupers", "definition", "archive"] description = "Explaining what bundles or groups are in the context of All-Payer Claims Databases" rss_title = "What Are Bundles or Groups?" rss_description = "Explaining what bundles or groups are in the context of All-Payer Claims Databases" rss_pubdate = Date(2021, 8, 5)
++++

 What Are Bundles or Groups?